-Our Supplier Code of Conduct demands that those who seek to do business with the Group respect and uphold the rights of workers and prohibit the use of child labour and forced labour of any type.
-For more information on our engagement with suppliers in this area, see our Sustainable and Responsible Sourcing section on pages 70-71.
-Overview
+Our Supplier Code of Conduct requires that those who seek to do business with the Group respect and uphold the rights of workers and prohibit the use of child labour and forced labour of any type.
+For more information on our engagement with suppliers in this area, see our Sustainable and Responsible Sourcing section on pages 88-89.